Admission and Registration

-Freshman applicants seeking admission to the Jackson School must meet the calculus readiness requirement by the official admissions application deadline.
-More information about the calculus readiness requirement is available through the University Admissions Office or online.
+Freshman applicants seeking admission to the Jackson School must meet the published University admissions requirements for the major by the ofﬁcial admissions application deadline.
+More information about admission requirements are available through the University Admissions Office or online.

 External Transfer Admission

-Students who wish to transfer to the University from another college or university must apply to the Office of Admissions as described in General Information.
-External transfer applicants seeking admission to the Jackson School of Geosciences must demonstrate calculus readiness by the official admissions application deadline.
-Details regarding transfer calculus readiness are available through the University admissions office or online.
-External transfer applicants to the Jackson School must use the ApplyTexas online application and select Geological Sciences, entry-level as a first-choice major.
+Students who wish to transfer to the University from another college or university must apply to the Office of Admissions as described in the General Information Catalog.
+External transfer applicants seeking admission to the Jackson School of Geosciences must meet all published University admission requirements for the major and submit a complete application by the official admissions application deadline.
+External transfer applicants to the Jackson School must use the ApplyTexas online application and select geological sciences, entry-level as a first-choice major.

 Only courses listed in the student’s geosciences degree program, or equivalent courses approved by the Associate Dean for Academic Affairs, may be counted toward a geosciences degree.
 A course may therefore be accepted for transfer credit but not be applicable toward a geosciences degree.
 Prospective students are encouraged to consult the geological sciences degree plans and transfer course equivalency information available online.

 Internal Transfer Admission

 Students enrolled in another college or school at the University may apply in early spring to be considered for admission to the Jackson School of Geosciences the following fall semester.
 A cumulative in-residence grade point average of 3.0 or higher is generally recommended to be competitive for admission.
 The following minimum requirements for consideration are in addition to the requirements to transfer from one division to another given in the General Information Catalog.